-The programme offers you the opportunity to study Economics in depth.
+The aims of the programme are to: The programme offers you the opportunity to study Economics in depth.
 In so doing, it equips you with the knowledge and understanding of economic theory and its application necessary to undertake graduate study in the subject and to pursue a future career as an economist.